-Engaging and involving people using the service, the public and staff, fully considering their equality characteristics important issues such as training and people's care needs.
+Engaging and involving people using the service, the public and staff, fully considering their equality characteristics important issues such as infection-control measures and people's care needs.

-- Feedback was sought from people and relatives as questionnaires had been provided.
+- Feedback was sought from people, relatives and staff as questionnaires had been provided.
 This gave them the opportunity to suggest any changes or improvements. - Staff meetings had been held to discuss the service.
 Relevant issues were discussed, which had included